SahilTikale/haas/docs/network-drivers.md

 ####

 Port naems must be of the same form accepted by the switch's cli interface, e.g. ``et-0/0/0`` is a physical port.
-A 40Gig port when distributed as a 4 10G ports is called a ``channelized`` port. and it can be registered as ``et-0/0/08:0``, ``et-0/0/08:1`` and so on.
+A 40Gig port when distributed as 4 10G ports each, it is called a ``channelized`` port. and it can be registered as ``et-0/0/08:0``, ``et-0/0/08:1`` and so on.

 ### Using multiple switches